Greyhound Canada: COVID-19 and final service termination

 COVID-19 caused a 95 percent drop in ridership.
 Thus, Greyhound reduced service on March 25, 2020 and suspended six routes on April 5, 2020.
-On May 6, 2020, Greyhound Canada announced it would permanently shut down all its remaining bus services which it did on May 13, 2021.
+On May 6, 2020, Greyhound Canada announced it would temporarily shut down all its remaining bus services; the shutdown was announced as permanent on May 13, 2021.
 Greyhound refunded tickets and travel vouchers for travel after May 13.

 Besides the pandemic, Greyhound also blamed ride sharing and subsidized competition from Via Rail for the shutdown, which affected 400 employees.

 Greyhound Canada planned to sell its bus stations, and to sell its bus fleet.
 It placed its fleet of 38 buses on auction scheduled for January 18, 2022.
 Some of the buses feature wheelchair capability, leather seats, multimedia screens and on-board restrooms.

 Routes

 Routes listed below are those that were in service prior to the then-temporary suspension of service in May 2020, all of which were permanently terminated in May 2021.